painting above- Why do you seek the living among the dead ©T. Jutsum 2003

 FRACTION ANTHEM

-The Bread is given to communicants with these words
+The Bread and the Cup are given to communicants with these words:

 The Body of Christ, the bread of heaven.
-Amen
+Response: Amen.

 Eternal God, you have graciously accepted us as living members of your Son our Savior Jesus Christ, and you have fed us with spiritual food in the Sacrament of his Body and Blood.
 Send us now into the world in peace, and grant us strength and courage to love and serve you with gladness and singleness of heart; through Christ our Lord.
 Amen.